technoid99/my_news_feed/README.md

 ## ⚙️ How It Works (Under the Hood)

-- `main.py` pulls articles from your selected RSS feeds using Python and `feedparser`.
+- `main.py` pulls articles from your configured RSS feed sources in `feeds.json` using Python and `feedparser`.
 - It generates an `index.html` page listing all articles.
 - A GitHub Actions workflow (`update_feed.yml`) runs `main.py` automatically every day.
 - Changes are committed back to your repository if anything new appears.